What is MASSPIRG?

 We are funded by students through a $9 per-student, per-semester waivable fee that appears on your tuition bill.
 Students first voted to form and fund our chapter in 1982.
 We pool those resources with other chapters across the state and hire professional staff who work alongside us to advocate on our behalf, run strategic grassroots campaigns, and win reforms that help improve the quality of life for everyone.
 Students make the decisions on what campaigns we run, who represents us at the statewide level, and it’s open to all students.
 The student body at large has the opportunity to reaffirm their support of funding their own advocacy group every few years.
 Here at Fitchburg State, students have voted affirmatively to fund our MASSPIRG Chapter for the past 35 years.

-- Affordable College: In 2019, PIRG students & our D.C. based advocates lobbied Congress allocate $7 million for open textbooks.
+- Affordable College: In 2019, PIRG students & our D.C. based advocates lobbied Congress to allocate $7 million for open textbooks.
 This federal grant program is in its third year and is estimated to have saved students $170 million.
 PIRG also worked to pass the FUTURE Act, which simplifies federal student aid and loan repayment.
-Students will see the FAFSA shorten by a third in the coming months.
 On campus, we’re working with the librarians, SGA, and faculty to increase the use of Open Educational Resources (OERs) that are high-quality, easy-to-access, affordable textbooks and class materials.

 - Increasing civic engagement: We are the largest and most diverse generation alive, and we need to vote to have our voices heard.
 Since 2008, MASSPIRG has helped over 40,000 students register to vote across the state, including 1600 students here at Fitchburg State.
 We help to increase youth voting by engaging people face to face, right on college campuses.
-This past semester we helped register over 100 students for the 2020 Presidential Primary, made over 400 voter contacts before Super Tuesday on March 3rd, and co-hosted a Results Watch Party in the FalconHub that was attended by all of our local and state elected officials and 100 attendees.
+We helped register over 100 students for the 2020 Presidential Primary, made over 400 voter contacts before Super Tuesday, and co-hosted a Results Watch Party in the FalconHub that was attended by all of our local and state elected officials and 100 attendees.
 We partnered with SGA, FAB, Res Life, Greek Life, the Poli Sci Department, and the Office of Student Life on our efforts this year, and we plan to continue this coalition into the fall.

 See more victories here: https://masspirgstudents.org/recent-victories/